eigenfoundation/ELIPs/ELIPs/ELIP-001.md

 The high level flow is as follows:

-1. Operators can set their per-AVS reward fee (called a “split”) by calling \`setOperatorAVSSplit()\` on the \`RewardsCoordinator\`.
+1. Operators can set their per-AVS reward fee (called a “split”) by calling `setOperatorAVSSplit()` on the `RewardsCoordinator`.
 This is between 0% or 100% of AVS rewards.
 It’s valid after a 7-day activation delay.
 If they don’t set it, it will remain at the default of 10%.
 2. AVSs calculate off-chain the appropriate rewards to be distributed to their registered operators:
    1. They first give an ERC20 approval to their AVSServiceManager for the sum of all operator rewards.
-   2. They then call \`createOperatorDirectedAVSRewardsSubmission()\` on the \`AVSServiceManager\` which proxies the call to the \`RewardsCoordinator\`.
-This initiates the performance-based rewards allocations and deposits the sum of all operator rewards in the allocations to the \`RewardsCoordinator\`.
+   2. They then call `createOperatorDirectedAVSRewardsSubmission()` on the `AVSServiceManager` which proxies the call to the `RewardsCoordinator`.
+This initiates the performance-based rewards allocations and deposits the sum of all operator rewards in the allocations to the `RewardsCoordinator`.
-   3. An \`OperatorDirectedAVSRewardsSubmissionCreated\` event is emitted.
+   3. An `OperatorDirectedAVSRewardsSubmissionCreated` event is emitted.
 3. The off-chain infrastructure of the existing Rewards v1 is reused for performance-based rewards as well:
-   1. The [Sidecar](https://github.com/Layr-Labs/sidecar) listens for the  \`OperatorDirectedAVSRewardsSubmissionCreated\` event and stores it.
+   1. The [Sidecar](https://github.com/Layr-Labs/sidecar) listens for the  `OperatorDirectedAVSRewardsSubmissionCreated` event and stores it.
    2. The Sidecar generates reward roots on a daily basis taking into account the operator-directed rewards and the appropriate operator split (in addition to the other rewards events it’s already processing).
-   3. The Root Updater retrieves the latest root from the sidecar and posts the root on a weekly basis by calling \`submitRoot()\` on the \`RewardsCoordinator\`.
+   3. The Root Updater retrieves the latest root from the sidecar and posts the root on a weekly basis by calling `submitRoot()` on the `RewardsCoordinator`.
-4. Operators and Stakers then batch-claim all their rewards by calling \`processClaims()\` on the \`RewardsCoordinator\` contract, after the existing 7-day activation delay.
+4. Operators and Stakers then batch-claim all their rewards by calling `processClaims()` on the `RewardsCoordinator` contract, after the existing 7-day activation delay.

 More details on the Sidecar can be found below.

 ## Low Level Specification

-### EigenLayer Protocol {#eigenlayer-protocol}
+### EigenLayer Protocol

-The \`RewardsCoordinator\` Transparent Proxy will be upgraded to point to a new implementation that includes the following logic.
+The `RewardsCoordinator` Transparent Proxy will be upgraded to point to a new implementation that includes the following logic.

 #### Distribution of Operator-directed Rewards